Equipment Checklist

 Personal trek

-We can generally provide a personal trek, so you will only be trekking with your own group.
-We will never add strangers to your party.
-Discount is available for larger groups.
+We can only provide a personal trek, so you will only be trekking with your own group.
+We will never add strangers to your treks.
+Allthe treks are customizable per your schedule.

 Trust trek booking